ubaldot/vim-markdown-extras/README.md

 # Requirements

-Vim 9.0 is required.
+Vim 9.1-1270 is required.
-You must set a `<localleader>` key and your `vimrc` shall include the following
+You must set a `<localleader>` key and your `.vimrc` file shall include the following lines:
-lines:

 ```
     filetype indent plugin on